ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 === "Full system"
     - No maximum job size
-    - 512 nodes maximum in use by low priority at any one time
     - Maximum 16 low priority jobs in the queue per user
     - Maximum 16 low priority job running per user (of the 4 queued)
     - Maximum runtime of 6 hours